danvk/source-map-explorer/README.md

     <unmapped>  0
     ```

-    If you just want a list of files, you can do `source-map-explorer --tsv foo.min.js | sed 1d | cut -f1`.
+    If you just want a list of files, you can do `source-map-explorer foo.min.js --tsv | sed 1d | cut -f1`.

 * `--html`: output HTML to stdout.
-By default, source-map-explorer writes HTML to a temporary file and opens it in your default browser.
-If you want to save the output (e.g. to share), pipe it to a file:
+If you want to save the output (e.g. to share), specify filename after `--html`:

     ```
-    source-map-explorer --html foo.min.js > tree.html
+    source-map-explorer foo.min.js --html tree.html
-    ```
-* `--file filename`: output HTML to specified file.
-Parent directories will be created if not exist
-    ```
-    source-map-explorer foo.min.js --file sme-results/tree.html
     ```

 * `-m`, `--only-mapped`: exclude "unmapped" bytes from the output.
 This will result in total counts less than the file size.

 * `--replace`, `--with`: The paths in source maps sometimes have artifacts that are difficult to get rid of.
 These flags let you do simple find & replaces on the paths.
 For example: